|

 ▪Thus, anyone below the Sotāpanna stage could break dasa akusala.
 Even a Sotāpanna has completely removed only micchā diṭṭhi.
 A Sotāpanna would not WILLINGLY commit any of the dasa akusala, but some COULD happen, except for those six mentioned above; see, “Key to Sotāpanna Stage – Diṭṭhi and Vicikicchā.”

-▪It is essential to realize that one needs to AVOID them if possible.
+▪It is essential to avoid them if possible.
 It becomes easier as one learns Dhamma to see the benefits of avoiding them.

 Two Categories of Micchā Diṭṭhi